-With MP, the crop yields are based on county data, crop prices are based on futures markets and input costs are based on regional prices.
-The policy also takes into account a variety of factors, including changes in crop prices, reductions of yields and changes in the prices of inputs used to grow the crop.
-MP uses the same harvest prices as Revenue Protection (RP), but bases its 2020 expected county yields on historical RMA data for the county.
+MP uses the same harvest prices as Revenue Protection (RP), but bases its expected county yields on historical RMA data for the county.
 In the past, this was based on NASS data.
-Coverage levels can range from 70-95 percent.
+Coverage levels can range from 70-95%.

-By the sales closing date, you make the decision of whether to choose MP or MP with HPO.
-You also have to select your coverage Level and Protection Factor.
-It is also important to note that the MP policy and base policy must be written (or transferred) with the same company at the time the MP policy is purchased.
+By the sales closing date, you'll make the decision of whether to choose MP or MP with HPO.
+You will also select your Coverage Level and Protection Factor at this time.
+It is important to note that the MP policy and base policy must be written (or transferred) with the same company at the time the MP policy is purchased.

 What Are the Expected Costs?

 MP doesn’t measure growers’ actual costs.
 Assumptions are made based on regional agronomic conditions to establish the quantity of key inputs.
-These are based on the Expected County Yield and the volume of an input needed to grow a bushel.
+These are based on the Expected County Yield and the volume of an input needed to produce the expected yield.

 How to Calculate Margin Protection